 Introduction to Apache Hbase

-Apache HBase in an Open Source, non-relational distributed database that had its genesis in the Google’s Bigtable.
+Apache HBase is an Apache Hadoop project and Open Source, non-relational distributed Hadoop database that had its genesis in the Google’s Bigtable.
 The programming language of HBase is Java.
 Today it is an integral part of the Apache Software Foundation and the Hadoop ecosystem.
-It exclusively runs on top of the HDFS and provides the Capabilities of Google Bigtable for the Hadoop framework for storing huge volumes of unstructured data at breakneck speeds in order to derive valuable insights from it.
+It is a high availability database that exclusively runs on top of the HDFS and provides the Capabilities of Google Bigtable for the Hadoop framework for storing huge volumes of unstructured data at breakneck speeds in order to derive valuable insights from it.

 It has an extremely fault-tolerant way of storing data and is extremely good for storing sparse data.
 Sparse data is something like looking for a needle in a haystack.
 A real-life example of sparse data would be like looking for someone who has spent over $100,000 dollars in a single transaction on Amazon among the tens of millions of transactions that happen on any given week.